johnsonjh/font-bigletter-multics/README.md

 ## Build

 * Building the fonts from source requires [GNU Make](https://www.gnu.org/software/make/), a [C compiler](https://gcc.gnu.org/), [Python 3](https://www.python.org/), and [Fontforge](https://fontforge.org/) with [Python support](https://fontforge.org/docs/scripting/python.html).
+* The build has been tested on IBM AIX, Apple macOS, and GNU/Linux.
+Other systems should be expected to work with minimal fuss.
 * For debugging and development, the C programs are compatible with the [SoftIntegration Ch](https://www.softintegration.com/) C/C++ interpreter.

 ## Download